 The competitive procurement process may take a minimum of 4-6 weeks from start to finish.
-District staff is encouraged to plan in advance and notify purchasing immediately so proposals are included on the annual bid schedule.
+District staff is encouraged to plan in advance and notify the purchasing department immediately so proposals are included on the annual bid schedule.
 The purchasing department maintains a bidding calendar for upcoming proposals and proposal renewals.